 What kind of feedback am I expected to give to my group members on their assignments?

 When you review the work of your group members each month you are expected to provide constructive feedback on how to improve the work and on specifics of what makes the work good.
 Just providing feedback that says “good job” doesn’t help anyone learn what was good, what was bad, and where to try to improve.
 You should provide at least three specific comments or suggestions, and for some projects there will be additional detailed feedback instructions.

 Would the ProGen Study Program help me prepare for certification (CG®) through the Board for Certification or for accreditation (AG®) through The International Commission for the Accreditation of Professional Genealogists?

+Applicants applying for certification through BCG pass at a 75% rate compared with those with no formal education who pass at a 15% rate.
 Those applying for certification through BCG generally have broad experience with both research and educational programs.
 The ProGen program contains assignments similar to the BCG requirements that may help applicants gain experience in the skills necessary to prepare a successful portfolio.
 Many participants use the ProGen Study Groups as a part of their preparation for applying to BCG.
 ProGen Study Groups have been shown to improve an applicant’s success rate for certification as shown in the statistics on this page: https://bcgcertification.org/learning/education/

 Study group members that plan to apply to BCG need to be careful NOT to use any families or projects they would like to include in their BCG portfolio for their ProGen Study Group assignments because the elements in a submitted BCG portfolio cannot have been reviewed by anyone including ProGen group members.
 While we practice the skills necessary in ProGen, your BCG portfolio must be entirely your own work.